neondatabase/postgres-sample-dbs/README.md

 ### Pagila database

-Pagila database (22 tables, 7856 KB)
+Pagila database (33 tables, 7.1 MB)

 Navigate to the directory where you cloned the repository or downloaded the dump file, and run the following command: